-Examination of the structure and function of public organizations, with emphasis on theories of administrative hierarchies and evaluation of bureaucracies
+This course examines the structure and function of public organizations, with emphasis on theories of administrative hierarchies and evaluation of bureaucracies.
+It deals with organizational structures, functions, behavior, and performance.
+It includes th

 POS 360 International Politics (3 Credits)

 This course examines relationships among nations relative to conflicts, alliances, political economy, etc. It also deals with the ever evolving nature of the global system particularly the impact of high-speed information on globalization.